 Applicants to Oxford University may be required to submit written work and/or take a written test or tests.
 After interview, applicants may be offered a place conditional upon A-level grades.
 Cambridge candidates, too, may have to submit written work prior to interview: after being interviewed, a candidate may be offered a place conditional upon his performance in A-level .
 Full details of all these arrangements are to be found in the Oxford Undergraduate Prospectus and the Cambridge Admissions Prospectus.

 Modest donative awards may be given in case of need to boys with a university place.
-Application should be made to the School Bursar.
+Application should be made to the Fees and Bursaries Accountant.

 Oxford & Cambridge Places